CT-N Civics Toolbox Logo (small) CT-N Toolbox: Campaign Finance

 1971 Revenue Act Established the public financing system for qualifying presidential

-candidates paid for by the voluntary $1.00 check off on income tax forms.
+candidates paid for by the voluntary $1.00 check off on income tax

-1978) or $12.50 tax credit (raised to $50.00 in 1978 and eliminated in 1986).
+(ended 1978) or $12.50 tax credit9 raised to $50.00 in 1978 and

 dollars in secret.
-I.E. Robert Vesco ($200,000 in a briefcase), Howard
+IE Robert Vesco ($200,000 in a briefcase), Howard

 Hughes ($100,000 in a safe deposit box), Clement Stone ($2 million), 13

-corporations ($780,000 in illegal corporate contributions).
+corporations $780,000 in illegal corporate contributions.

-1974 Federal Election Commission FECA - After the Nixon-Watergate scandal Congress creates the
+1974 Federal Election Commission FECA - After the Nixon Watergate scandal Congress creates the

 commission to enforce the Federal Election Campaign Act provisions.

-Creates $1,000 individual contribution limit and a $5,000 PAC limit.
+Create $1,000 individual contribution limit and a $5,000 PAC limit.

 1976 Buckley v.
-Valeo 424 U.S. 1 Supreme Court ruling that mandatory spending limits violate
+Valeo 424 US 1 Supreme Court ruling that mandatory spending limits violate

 free speech mandates.